LiMe: A Line Measuring library (v2.4 release)#

 • Integrated and profile-dependent measurements of emission and absorption line fluxes.

-• Support for including pixel-level uncertainty spectra in calculations.
+• Support for including pixel-level uncertainty spectra in calculations and pixel masks.

 • A flexible configuration system for multi-component profile fitting.